AmosLewis/Awesome-Robotics/README.md

-# Awesome-Robotic
+# Awesome-Robotics

-Robotic Learning Note
+Robotics Learning Notes

-This is a summary of my 4 years Bachelor study of  Computer Science in NJUST and 2 years Master study of Robotics at CMU.
+This is a summary of my 4 years Bachelor study of Computer Science at NJUST and 2 years Master study of Robotics at CMU.
 I do this for reviewing what I have learned and filling the gap.
-And most importantly, helping young engineer who are interested in robotics to learn robotic technology quickly.
+And most importantly, helping young engineer who are interested in robotics to learn robotics technology quickly.
 I will start from c programming.

 Feel free to contact me by chil1@alumni.cmu.edu.

 This repository is mantained by [Chi Liu](https://github.com/AmosLewis), [Youjie Xia](https://github.com/YoujieXia), [Jiangshan Tian](https://github.com/tianjiangshan).
-This reprosity will continues to be updated.
-We believe in that robotic technology will make the world better.
+This reprosity will continue being updated.
+We believe in that robotics technology will make the world better.
 If you want to join us or contribute to this series repository, you could contact anyone of our awesome team.